 The mighty V8 engine has been an American muscle-car staple for several decades.
 Its burbles and roars have been said to cause hairs to tingle and stir high adrenaline levels, and understandably so.
 Unfortunately, with constantly rising fuel prices, the global push for low carbon-emission cars, and the advent of electric vehicles, the demise of the V8 engine is imminent.

 Fewer and fewer automakers are making them.
-Volkswagen, for example, has said that it will have switched to all-electric powertrains by 2030; General Motors has also stated that it will have followed suit by 2035.
-Therefore, V8 car lovers ought to snatch up the available ones before they disappear from the market.
+Volkswagen, for example, has said that it will have switched to all-electric powertrains by 2030; General Motors has also stated that it will follow suit by 2035.
+Therefore, V8 car lovers should snatch up on the available ones before disappearing from the market.
 If you want to get one yourself but have a tight budget, here are the cheapest V8 cars to buy in 2022.

 One of the main focuses of this guide is the affordability of these V8 cars.
 You can get them for even less than $35,000.
 A $35,000 car loan with a $1,000 down payment, a 4.5% interest rate, and a 60-month payment period will demand monthly payments of just $633, having factored in sales tax and title/registration fees.

-The 2022 Chevrolet Camaro LT1 coupe offers solid V8 performance, captivating styling, thrilling driving dynamics, and a lot more for a price that undercuts the Mustang GT and several other competitors.
+The 2023 Chevrolet Camaro LT1 coupe offers solid V8 performance, captivating styling, thrilling driving dynamics, and much more for a price that undercuts the Mustang GT and several other competitors.
 It is based on the GM Alpha platform, making this Camaro’s chassis 200 pounds lighter and way stiffer than its prior generation.
-This explains why the 2022 Camaro does not disappoint in the handling department.
+This explains why the Camaro does not disappoint in the handling department.

-Thankfully, you can also get your hands on the popular 2022 Ford Mustang GT for not much more.
+Thankfully, you can also get your hands on the popular 2023 Ford Mustang GT for not much more.
 There’s no disputing this car’s pedigree as a muscle car.
-It looks every bit the part with its angry-looking front end, muscular curves, and fastback profile; it also sounds awesome.
+It looks every bit the part with its angry-looking front end, muscular curves, and fastback profile; the thrum the engine makes also sounds fantastic.

 The “R/T” stands for Road/Track package, which has traditionally signified the addition of an upgraded performance suspension and high-performance tires and brakes.
-Thanks to the above, you can confidently thrash the 2022 Dodge Challenger R/T on the track.
+Thanks to the above, you can confidently thrash the R/T on the track.
 However, its 4,182-pound curb weight remains an impediment to its agility.

 Buying a V8 Car

 These V8 cars have front-engine/rear-wheel drive body layouts, so they have near 50/50 front-to-rear weight distribution.
-Therefore, all of them will also offer great cornering stability and control.
+Therefore, all of them will also offer excellent cornering stability and control.